How The Novel Starts (YouTube channel)

 The Faith Project

 The Faith Project is an interactive documentary that explores how the identities of seven young Canadians are shaped by the rituals they practice.
 This is intimate, personal storytelling about lives of faith that goes beyond the dogma and the headline controversies, exploring moments of beauty, wonder and tension at the heart of modern spiritual life.
-Download the free iPad app now from the App Store, or stream it on the web.
-And be sure to check out our comprehensive educator resources.
+Download the free iPad app from the App Store, or stream it on the web.
+And be sure to check out the comprehensive educator resources.

 Speaking of Faith

 Speaking of Faith (now On Being) is public radio’s weekly conversation about religion, meaning, ethics and ideas, broadcast on over 200 NPR affiliate stations across the US.
 In 2007, we won a Peabody Award and a Webby Award.
 Some of our work:

 The Ecstatic Faith of Rumi — A Peabody Award–winning profile of the exuberant 13th-Century Muslim mystic who is also the bestselling poet in America today.
 (53 min)

 Mathematics, Purpose and Truth — A theoretical physicist turned novelist explores the nature of reality through the lives of two enigmatic mathematicians.
 (52 min)

 The Ethics of Aid — A provocative Kenyan writer critiques the prevalent notions of charity and aid that lie at the heart of Western-based development programs.
 (52 min)